Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 • INVOIC is the message type for an invoice

-• DESADV is the message type for a shipping notification or a delivery note
+• DESADV is the message type for a shipping notice or delivery note

 • In the ANSI X12 standard: